emn178/js-sha1/README.md

 # js-sha1
 This is a simple SHA1 hash function for JavaScript supports UTF-8 encoding.

+## Install
+For node.js, you can use this command to install:

+    npm install js-sha1

 ## Usage
+If you use node.js, you should require the module first:

+    var sha1 = require('js-sha1');

+And you could use like this:

     sha1('Message to hash');

 ## Example